evildmp/BrachioGraph/docs/tutorial/sophisticated-calibration.rst

     from brachiograph import BrachioGraph
     bg = BrachioGraph()

-Now reattach the inner arm, but instead of placing it at -90˚ as before, place it at -60˚ degrees - see :ref:`rotating-drawing-area` for a fuller explanation why, but in short, it puts the arm in a position where it can operate closer to the centre of the motor's movement, where it's more accurate and consistent.
+Now reattach the inner arm, but instead of placing it at -90˚ as before, place it at about -60˚ degrees - see :ref:`rotating-drawing-area` for a fuller explanation why, but in short, it puts the arm in a position where it can operate closer to the centre of the motor's movement, where it's more accurate and consistent.